 Reusable sanitary towels

 They are not not suitable for physical activities, but offer a sustainable solution.
-They are 100% reimbursed at pharmacies for young girls under 26 benefiting from C2SAll brands can be refunded provided they meet the non-toxicity criteria.
+They are 100% reimbursed at pharmacies for young girls under 26 years old benefiting from the C2S.All brands can be refunded as long as they meet the non-toxicity criteria.

 Menstrual panties

-More comfortable than the reusable sanitary towels, the menstrual panties are becoming increasingly popular.
-In addition, there are models designed specifically for sports to adapt to all the needs of women and young women.
+More comfortable than the reusable sanitary pads, the menstrual panties are becoming increasingly popular.
+In addition, there are models designed specifically for sports to adapt to all needs of women and young women.

-They offer a sustainable solution and adapt perfectly to the lifestyle of each woman.
-The menstrual panties are reimbursed at 100% in pharmacies for young girls of under 26 years old benefiting from the C2SAll brands meeting the non-toxicity criteria can be refunded.
+They offer a sustainable solution and adapt perfectly to the lifestyle of every woman.
+The menstrual panties are reimbursed at 100% in pharmacies for young girls from under 26 years old benefiting from the C2SAll brands meeting the non-toxicity criteria can be refunded.

 Menstrual cups

-One durable option which can last several years.
-However, the menstrual cups require a little time to adapt to learn how to place it well and remove it easily.
+One sustainable option which can last several years.
+However, the menstrual cups require a little adjustment time to learn how to place and remove it easily.

 Just like the panties and menstrual pads, the cuts are part of a sustainable menstrual solutione.
 As a result, if they meet strict quality standards, ensuring their non-toxicity for health and the environment, they can be refunded for young girls under 26 years old benefiting from the C2S.

-The menstrual cup can indeed be used, but it presents some discomfort during exercise for some women.
+The menstrual cup can indeed be used, but it may cause some discomfort during exercise for some women.
 The period swimwear is a healthy and sustainable alternative, however, they are not yet integrated into the government refund policies.

-In France, initiatives for make hygiene products free or reimbursed show a real willingness to fight against menstrual poverty.
-Whether it is by the reimbursement of reusable hygiene products or the distribution free disposable hygiene products, every gesture counts to improve the lives of thousands of women.
-Don't forget, there are solutions so that everyone can live your period with dignity.
+In France, initiatives for make hygiene products free or reimbursed show a real willingness to fighting against period poverty.
+Whether it's through the refund of reusable hygiene products or the distribution free disposable hygiene products, every gesture counts to improve the lives of thousands of women.
+Remember, there are solutions so that everyone can live your period with dignity.